Jonah Heim Player Props: Rangers vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 16th in the league.

-- The Cardinals have a 4.24 team ERA that ranks 16th among all league pitching staffs.
+- The Cardinals have the 16th-ranked team ERA among all league pitching staffs (4.24).

-- Cardinals pitchers combine to give up 61 home runs (one per game), the 10th-fewest in the league.
+- Cardinals pitchers combine to give up the eighth-fewest home runs in baseball (61 total, one per game).

-- Wainwright (2-1 with a 6.15 ERA and 16 strikeouts in 26 1/3 innings pitched) makes the start for the Cardinals, his sixth of the season.
+- Liberatore (1-1) makes the start for the Cardinals, his third of the season.

-- The right-hander last pitched on Monday against the Kansas City Royals, when he tossed five innings, allowing three earned runs while giving up nine hits.
+- The left-hander last appeared on Friday, May 26 against the Cleveland Guardians, when he tossed five innings, allowing four earned runs while giving up five hits.

-- The 41-year-old has put up an ERA of 6.15, with 5.5 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .325 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.